xytis/GURPS/Campaigns/Ravnica/07_3_najwa.md

 turned around and walked out of the study.

-Behind you a servant with a small pouch on a golden plate gave knowledge about his existance with a silent cough.
+Behind you a servant with a small pouch on a golden plate gave knowledge about his existence with a silent cough.
 He led you out through the back door.
 Pouch contained 10 platinum coins.